-- End user control over rates of delivery of reclaimed wastewater for reuse, including the minimum and maximum delivery rates and any applicable conditions for determining such rates; - 2.
+- 1. End user control over rates of delivery of reclaimed wastewater for reuse, including the minimum and maximum delivery rates and any applicable conditions for determining such rates; - 2.
 Standards of water quality for the reclaimed wastewater to be delivered to the end user, including the monitoring location and the frequency of sampling and analysis; - 3.
-Acknowledgment by the end user of its responsibilities with respect to the appropriate and legal use of the reclaimed wastewater; - 4.
-Service agreement termination provisions; and - 5.
+Acknowledgment by the end user of its responsibilities with respect to the appropriate and legal use of the reclaimed wastewater; and - 4.
+Termination Service agreement termination provisions; and - 5.
 If an end user becomes a provider of reclaimed water to a follow-on end user, the first end user must follow all provisions of this section as a purveyor of reclaimed water, including but not limited to obtaining an SOP, submission of the RWMP, and issuing follow-on end user service agreements between the end user and the customer. - (d) Demonstrated Availability of Alternatives to Reuse. - Only demonstrated, consistent, year-round reuse demands can be counted toward wasteload commitments to reduce the amount of wastewater subject to discharge or land application permits.
 Only those reuse demands satisfying the reclaimed water purveyor's requirements and under its ownership or subject to a long-term contract that equals or exceeds the permit term may be considered as meeting wasteload commitments.
-The Commissioner may require documentation of five years of demonstrated year-round irrigation to demonstrate consistent reuse demands. - New or expanded reuse of reclaimed wastewater will not be permitted unless the applicant demonstrates that sufficient alternatives are available in case the permitted reuse activity becomes unavailable during the permit term.
+The Commissioner may require documentation of five years of demonstrated year-round irrigation to demonstrate consistent reuse demands. - 4.2.
+No new New or expanded reuse of reclaimed wastewater will not be permitted unless the applicant demonstrates that sufficient alternatives are available in case the permitted reuse activity becomes unavailable during the permit term.
 Wasteload commitments based on reuse shall not exceed 25% of the total wasteload commitments, unless a contingency plan has been approved by the Commissioner to adequately address wastewater disposal needs in case the reuse option is not available in the future.
-Such alternative plans include, but are not limited to, land application permitted by a SOP and/or a NPDES-permitted discharge to surface waters.
+Such alternatives alternative plans include, but are not limited to, land application permitted by a SOP and/or a NPDES-permitted discharge to surface waters.
 Conservation measures may be used on a temporary basis until an alternative can be implemented.

-- (3) Special Conditions for Reuse of Reclaimed Wastewater. - (a) The reclaimed wastewater for reuse must be fit for use by the end user, as defined by the end user service agreement. - (b) The permittee shall implement the Commissioner-approved RWMP.
+- 2. Any ongoing reuse of reclaimed wastewater that lacks alternatives to reuse must submit and implement a plan to secure either a land application SOP and/or an NPDES-permitted discharge alternative. - (4)(3) Special Conditions for Reuse of Reclaimed Wastewater. - (a) The reclaimed wastewater for reuse must be fit for use by the end user, as defined by the end user service agreement. - (b) The permittee shall implement the Commissioner-approved RWMP.
 If there are any material changes in end user requirements during the permit term, the permittee shall update the RWMP and submit it to the Division for review.
 Upon approval, the permittee shall implement the updated RWMP. - (c) Notwithstanding any less stringent provisions established in the end user service agreement, the permittee shall comply with the following minimum standards and monitoring frequency: